 Living with a chronic illness has forced me to become creative and strategic with how I use my time and energy each day.
 With four kids, cooking is something I cannot entirely avoid (although I wouldn’t mind if I had a personal chef;).
 I am always on the lookout for kitchen hacks that make cooking easier with chronic illness.

-✅ Everyday kitchen hacks will change the way you cook.
+✅ Everyday kitchen hacks that will make your life easier

 - When you want to juice a lemon, put it in the microwave for 15 seconds.
 It will be super easy to squeeze and get more juice out of the lemon.